Field Crop Reporting Series

 The data are used by Agriculture and Agri-food Canada and other federal departments to develop and administer agricultural policies.
 This information is also used by provincial departments for production and price analysis and for economic research.

-Reference period: Seeded area: all occasions; harvested area, yield and production: July and November; stocks: December (calendar year end), March (financial year end) and July (crop year end).
+Reference period: Seeded area: all occasions; harvested area, yield and production: July and November; stocks: December (calendar year end), March (financial year end) and June and July (crop year end).

-Collection period: Electronic questionnaire collection starts in October.
-The overall collection ends in November.
+Collection period: Electronic questionnaire collection starts on October.
+The overall collection ends on November.

 - Crops and horticulture